newnetdev/NetworkToCode-Class/slides/M02_Python_MV_Network_Libraries.md

 # Lab Time

-- Lab 13- Netmiko
+- Lab 12 - Introduction to Netmiko
-  - Use Netmiko to interactively communicate with a network switch
+    - Choose either IOS or JUNOS

-  - Review a script that communicates to a network device using netmiko and uses TextFSM to parse raw text data in real-time coming back from the device
+- Lab 13 -  Use Netmiko to interactively communicate with a network switch

 ---